microsoft/onnxruntime/docs/get-started/with-java.md

 toc: true
 nav_order: 4
 ---
-# Get Started  ONNX Runtime Java API
+# Get Started with ORT for Java
 {: .no_toc }

 The ONNX runtime provides a Java binding for running inference on ONNX models on a JVM.